cyberboy666/recurBOY/README.md

 _recurBOY_ is a stand-alone digital video synthesizer and sampler. it can trigger clips and run shaders to create and manipulate sd video.

-- outputs sd composite video
+- outputs sd video over composite or hdmi
 - 2 source modes to generate video : sampler and shaders
 - process any source with additional FX
 - control shader/fx parameters directly with 4x knobs or externally with 4x cv inputs
+- all inputs also controllable via usb-midi
-- process (glitchy) external video through easycap capture card
+- process external video through compatible usb capture cards / web-cams

 ## demo video